Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 And it's all fine.

-But **having a POLITICS.txt means that you accept to be held accountable for the daemons you summon**.
+But **having a POLITICS.txt means that you accept to be held accountable** for the daemons you summon.

 ## Be Educational